The Arts & Recreation Foundation of Overland Park

 John's Blacksmith Shop

 John's Blacksmith Shop is named in honor of John Deere, founder of the company bearing his name, who began his career as a blacksmith.
 Deanna Rose Children's Farmstead is home to a demonstration blacksmith shop where a blacksmith is there to show all who stop to watch what it takes to turn metal into utensils or art.
 You're sure to learn something!
+The John Deere Company provided funding.

 Pat's Photography Parlor